IBM/dbb-zappbuild/samples/application-conf/README.md

-reportExternalImpactsAnalysisFileFilter | Comma-separated list of pathMatcher filters to limit the analysis of external impacts to a subset of the changed files reportExternalImpactsCollectionPatterns | Comma-separated list of regex patterns of DBB collection names for which external impacts should be documented reportUpstreamChanges | Flag to indicate if a topic branch build creates reports of upstream changes to understand recent changes on the mainBuildBranch which don't exist on your configuration
+reportExternalImpactsAnalysisFileFilter | Comma-separated list of pathMatcher filters to limit the analysis of external impacts to a subset of the changed files reportExternalImpactsCollectionPatterns | Comma-separated list of regex patterns of DBB collection names for which external impacts should be documented reportUpstreamChanges | Flag to indicate if a topic branch build creates reports of upstream changes to understand recent changes on the mainBuildBranch which don't exist on your configuration reportUpstreamChangesIntersectionFailsBuild | Flag to indicated if the build is marked as error, when the verification identifies, that the list of changes on the mainBuildBranch overlap with the current build list

 ### Assembler.properties
 Application properties used by zAppBuild/language/Assembler.groovy